 For a lot of dogs just running around the park burning off energy is not enough since they need mental stimulation as well as physical stimulation.
 You can greatly improve the quality of your dog’s walks by getting him to use his brain.
 This is especially important for breeds with limitless energy like Border Collies, working Cocker Spaniels, and Terriers.

-When I go to a city park I’m always on the lookout for activities to keep a dog’s body and mind active.
+When I go out to a park in Brighton & Hove I’m always on the lookout for activities to keep a dog’s body and mind active.
 This is how I coined the term “Urban Agility”.

 Urban Agility utilises anything available in the dog’s environment to keep him physically and mentally stimulated.
 This could involve jumping on or over things, commando crawling under things, balancing on things, and weaving around things.
 This park environment is often packed with obstacles to utilise including benches, posts, tree trunks, and logs.